verm/freebsd-stable-diffusion/README.md

 Signup and download the [1.5 Model from
 Hugging Face](https://huggingface.co/runwayml/stable-diffusion-v1-5)

-Download either `sd-v1-4.ckpt` or `sd-v1-4-full-ema.ckpt` depending on which you want to use
+Download either `v1-5-pruned-emaonly.ckpt` or `v1-5-pruned.ckpt` depending on which you want to use and your amount of VRAM.